A True American Oasis in Death Valley Gets New Life

 TLC & An Experiential Elevation (below sea level, of course)

 Xanterra Parks & Resorts will “restore, revitalize and create a renaissance” in all three areas that comprise The Oasis at Death Valley.
 Three distinct experiences exist at this oasis: a historic luxury Inn set into the side of a mountain range; a Ranch on the desert floor featuring value-driven accommodations, restaurants, a general store, a U.S. Post Office, horse stables, date groves, gardens and a large spring-fed pool, a historical museum and a gas station; and a USGA sanctioned golf course (the lowest one on earth).

 Work has already begun at Furnace Creek and, over the course of 2017, the properties will undergo major improvements and enhancements in accommodations, public spaces and facilities, accessibility, landscaping, energy conservation and major upgrades to the golf course.
-During the construction, the 66-room Inn at Furnace Creek will close for the summer, while the 244-room Ranch will stay open.
+During the construction, the 66-room Inn at Furnace Creek will close for the summer, while 135 rooms of the 224-room Ranch will stay open until work is completed in July 2018.
 The website offers updates and information on the improvements taking place at the Resort, Ranch and golf course.